rrodriguezbarron/UML-Project/UML_Project_Final_Report.md

 \caption{Separation in TV shows watched: Empire.}
 \end{figure}

-_Empire_ is interesting because its viewers extend into the lower-left extremity of the data space.
-This is the area that left-leaning media, such as the _Rachel Maddow Show_ failed to capture. _Empire_ is a drama series featuring a predominantly Black cast, suggesting that its appeal to non-white audiences allowed it to gain traction in the left-leaning space not reached by other shows.
+\emph{Empire} is interesting because its viewers extend into the lower-left extremity of the data space.
+This is the area that left-leaning media, such as the \emph{Rachel Maddow Show} failed to capture. \emph{Empire} is a drama series featuring a predominantly Black cast, suggesting that its appeal to non-white audiences allowed it to gain traction in the left-leaning space not reached by other shows.
 It also suggests that ideological groupings in entertainment can be predicted by facets of self-identification beyond political ideology.

-Moving beyond LLE, the finding about _Empire_ suggests that analyzing certain cross-sections of the data space may yield more interesting separation.
+Moving beyond LLE, the finding about \emph{Empire} suggests that analyzing certain cross-sections of the data space may yield more interesting separation.
 For example, individual cop shows failed to produce separation, but taking that genre as an aggregate and filtering by respondents who also view conservative new media may yield more interesting results.

 \section{Autoencoders}